 Covers methods used to model ecological and environmental systems with a focus on system dynamics and agent-based modeling.
 Explores the complexity of ecological systems, including emergent properties and feedbacks between system components.
 Utilizes the system dynamics software Stella and the agent-based programming language Netlogo.
-Credit not awarded for both PBIO 3940 and PBIO 5940.
-Prerequisite: BCOR 2100 or NR 2030 or an equivalent intermediatelevel course in ecology and/or evolution.
+Prerequisite: BCOR 2100 or NR 2030 or an equivalent intermediate-level course in ecology and/or evolution.